github/developer.github.com/content/integrations-directory/marketing-guidelines.md

 - Write in [GitHub Flavored markdown](https://help.github.com/articles/github-flavored-markdown/).

 ## Integration logo guidelines
-- Provide your integration logo as a 128x128 pixel PNG
+- Provide your integration logo as a 128x128 pixel PNG.
-- Negative space must be transparent
+- Negative space must be transparent.
-- Do not stretch or squish your logo to fill the space
+- Do not stretch or squish your logo to fill the space.
 - You'll need to attach this logo to your GitHub Application, before the listing is published.

 ## Samples